Toronto streetcar system loops: Future loops

-Three new streetcar loops have been proposed.
+Four new streetcar loops have been proposed.
 As of 2023, none have been approved for construction.

 Park Lawn Loop

 In 2015, the TTC proposed the construction of Park Lawn Loop near Park Lawn Road and Lake Shore Boulevard.
 A 2017 TTC report said that Park Lawn Loop would allow more frequent service west to Park Lawn to serve existing and future developments in the area between Humber Loop and Park Lawn Road.

 In 2019, the TTC was considering modifying 504B King to run from Broadview station to the new Park Lawn Loop instead of Dufferin Gate Loop.
 Route 503 Kingston Rd would then be extended west to serve Dufferin Gate Loop.

+Polson Loop

+In 2021, the City of Toronto was planning the Waterfront East LRT, a new streetcar line to run on its own right-of-way from Union Station to Toronto's Port Lands.
+At that time, city planners considered three alternative locations for a terminus loop: at Parliament Street and Queens Quay East (a temporary loop), at Distillery Loop or at Polson Street.
+The Polson Loop would be on Ookwemin Minising (formerly Villiers Island) along the east side of Cherry Street south of Polson Street.
+In 2021, a new bridge was installed on a relocated Cherry Street to cross the Keating Channel onto Ookwemin Minising; it would be capable of carrying streetcars to a future Polson Loop.

+However, in 2023, city planners decided to build Villiers Loop and defer Polson Loop to a later project, as a Villiers Loop would better serve planned new development on Ookwemin Minising.

 Riverside Loop

 In 2019, the TTC proposed the construction of Riverside Loop on the east side of Broadview Avenue just north of Queen Street East, on lands owned by the TTC but used as a municipal Green-P parking lot.
-At that time the TTC was considering splitting 501 Queen into two overlapping routes, with 501A operating between Neville Loop and Sunnyside Loop, and 501B operating between Sunnyside Loop and the new Riverside Loop.
+At that time, the TTC was considering splitting 501 Queen into two overlapping routes, with 501A operating between Neville Loop and Sunnyside Loop, and 501B operating between Sunnyside Loop and the new Riverside Loop.